 The Local Authority (LA) uses information about children for whom it provides services, to carry out specific functions for which it is responsible.
 For example, the assessment of any special educational needs the child may have and careers advice.
 It also uses the information to derive statistics to inform decisions on, for example, the funding of schools, and to assess the performance of schools and set targets for them.
 The statistics are used in such a way that individual children cannot be identified from them.

-Information Governance Unit, Staffordshire County Council, St Chad’s Place Satafford, ST16 2LR.
+Information Governance Unit, Staffordshire County Council, St Chad’s Place Stafford, ST16 2LR.

-The Qualifications and Curriculum Development Agency (QCDA) uses information about pupils to administer the national curriculum assessments portfolio throughout Key Stages 1 to 3.
+The Standards and Testing Agency uses information about pupils to administer the national curriculum assessments portfolio throughout Key Stages 1 to 3.
 This includes both assessments required by statute and those that are optional.
 The results of these are passed on to DfE to compile statistics on trends and patterns in levels of achievement.
-The QCDA uses the information to evaluate the effectiveness of the national curriculum and the associated assessment arrangements, and to ensure that these are continually improved.
+The STA uses the information to evaluate the effectiveness of the national curriculum and the associated assessment arrangements, and to ensure that these are continually improved.

 Ofsted uses information about the progress and performance of pupils to help inspectors evaluate the work of schools, to assist schools in their self-evaluation, and as part of Ofsted’s assessment of the effectiveness of education initiatives and policy.
 Ofsted also uses information about the views of children and young people, to inform children’s services inspections in local authority areas.
 Inspection reports do not identify individual pupils.